Natural Convection Heat Transfer from an Isothermal Plate: Prior Work

-Renn\'o and Ingersoll~\cite{Renno.Ingersoll.JAS96} relates the ``convective available potential energy'' (CAPE) of an atmosphere to heat-engine efficiency.
+Renn\'o and Ingersoll~\cite{Renno.Ingersoll.JAS96} relates the ``convective available potential energy'' (CAPE) of a planetary atmosphere to heat-engine efficiency.
 Atmospheric convection is analyzed as a four phase cyclic heat-engine.
 They introduce ``total convective available potential energy''~(TCAPE) in terms of the reversible heat-engine efficiency limit $\eta=\Delta{T}/T$.
 For dry air:

-where $c_p$ is the fluid specific heat (at constant pressure), $T$ is the absolute temperature of the ground (heat-source), and $T_\infty$ is the upper atmosphere (heat-sink) absolute temperature.
+where $c_p$ is the fluid's specific heat (at constant pressure), $T$ is the absolute temperature of the ground (heat-source), and $T_\infty$ is the upper atmosphere (heat-sink) absolute temperature.

 ${\rm CAPE}={\eta_N\,c_p\,\Delta{T}}$, where~$\eta_N$ is the heat-engine efficiency of natural convection.
 Renn\'o and Ingersoll assert that ${\rm TCAPE}\approx2\,{\rm CAPE}$.
 Thus, $\eta_N\approx\eta/2$.